The Gemini Omni (Veo 4) Prompt Guide for Real Film Directors

 Best practice

 Six small habits that quietly do most of the work.
-Use them next to the formula above and your Veo 4 prompt hit rate jumps without writing a single extra paragraph.
+Use them next to the formula above and your Gemini Omni (Veo 4) prompt hit rate jumps without writing a single extra paragraph.

 • 01